-I cannot tell you how much my students and I LOVE complete math escape room challenges.
+I cannot tell you how much my students and I LOVE completing math escape rooms.
 These escape lessons are some of my favorite activities of the entire school year.
 Now that I have a little experience and practice, it’s a cinch for me to prep and set-up, even when using the activity with three groups of math in one day!
 You can learn more about the management of escape rooms here.

 I’ve given my Multiplication Escape an Ancient Egyptian theme, where students must escape the curse of the multiplication mummy.
 Students must find the map that will guide them out of the pyramid in which they are trapped.